MEH-Design/dialogus/README.md

-# frix-gui
+# dialogus
-A gui for frix.
+The first website using frix.